seamlesspay/seamlesspay-ios/README.md

 #### Open Example app in Xcode

-- Open the Demo.xcodeproj file of the Example application in Xcode.
+- Open the **ios-sdk-example.xcodeproj** file of the Example application in Xcode.

 #### Navigate to Package Dependencies